miyako/llama-cpp/index.md

 Decoder-only LLMs are trained to predict the next word, not to create searchable vector representation of sentences.
 To create searchable vector representations of images descriptions, you need to launch a 2nd instance to run an embeddings model.

-You can start mulitple instances by calling `.start` with a different port number:
+You can start multiple instances by calling `.start` with a different port number:

 ```4d
 var $llama : cs.llama